Your basic information guide to UK pension Transfers

 Take professional advice from an Independent Financial Adviser (IFA)

-IFAs are regulated by the Financial Services Authority (the UK government regulator) and are required to give you impartial advice based on the facts and on your individual circumstances.
+IFAs are regulated by the Financial Conduct Authority (the UK government regulator) and are required to give you impartial advice based on the facts and on your individual circumstances.

 They will be able to understand your current and new pension schemes and will work out whether you will actually benefit from transferring your pension or whether you may end up losing out.